pegi3s/dockerfiles/omegamap/latest/README.md

 CCCTGTCTATTCCGCATCCAAAGCAGCTGTTGTTAGCTTCACTCAATCCATTGCC
 ```

-# Using the FastTree image in Windows
+# Using the omegaMap image in Windows

 Please, note that data must be under in the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permisions (e.g. `C:/Users/User_name/`).